emilydrakesmith/GA-project-1-captcha/README.md

 * Y: increases in this number represent a major functional change/aesthetic change or addition to the app
 * Z: increases in this number represent changes that are relatively minor but still warrant a new commit

 Version 0.1.0 is the first version with the full range of intended functions successfully implemented.
-Version 1.0.0 is the first to be both full functional and styled.
+Version 1.0.0 is the first to be both full functional and styled with optimized coding.

 #### v 0.0.1 | 04 March 2021 | commit c2fd1e8b40cc31e1aa6d16be0b3614aa4cd97e9b | Initial Commit
 * Set up boilerplate HTML in `index.html`.